Backgammon: Strategy and tactics

+The format has a significant effect on strategy.
+In a match, the objective is not to win the maximum possible number of points, but rather to simply reach the score needed to win the match, so optimal play may depend on the match score.
+In money play, the theoretically correct piece play and cube action would never vary based on the score.

 Backgammon has an established opening theory, although it is less detailed than that of chess.
 The tree of positions expands rapidly because of the number of possible dice rolls and the moves available on each turn.
 Recent computer analysis has offered more insight on opening plays, but the midgame is reached quickly.
 After the opening, backgammon players frequently rely on some established general strategies, combining and switching among them to adapt to the changing conditions of a game.

+There are several strategies or "game plans" to achieve a win: